Drug test: Breath test

 Breath test is a widespread method for quickly determining alcohol intoxication.
 A breath test measures the alcohol concentration in the body by a deep-lung breath.
 There are different instruments used for measuring the alcohol content of an individual though their breath.
 Breathalyzer is a widely known instrument which was developed in 1954 and contained chemicals unlike other breath-testing instruments.
 More modernly used instruments are the infrared light-absorption devices and fuel cell detectors, these two testers are microprocessor controlled meaning the operator only has to press the start button.

 To get accurate readings on a breath-testing device the individual must blow for approximately 6 seconds and need to contain roughly 1.1 to 1.5 liters of breath.
-For a breath-test to result accurately and truly an operator must take steps such as avoiding measuring “mouth alcohol” which is a result from regurgitation, belching, or recent intake of an alcoholic beverage.
-To avoid measuring “mouth alcohol” the operator must not allow the individual that's taking the test to consume any materials for at least fifteen minutes before the breath test.
+For a breath-test to result accurately and truly an operator must take steps such as avoiding measuring "mouth alcohol" which is a result from regurgitation, belching, or recent intake of an alcoholic beverage.
+To avoid measuring "mouth alcohol" the operator must not allow the individual that's taking the test to consume any materials for at least fifteen minutes before the breath test.
 When pulled over for a driving violation if an individual in the United States refuses to take a breath test that individual's driver's license can be suspended for a 6 to 12 months time period.

 Hair testing

 Hair analysis to detect addictive substances has been used by court systems in the United States, United Kingdom, Canada, and other countries worldwide.
 In the United States, hair testing has been accepted in court cases as forensic evidence following the Frye Rule, the Federal Rules of Evidence, and the Daubert Rule.
 As such, hair testing results are legally and scientifically recognized as admissible evidence.
+Hair testing is commonly used in the USA as pre-employment drug test.
+The detection time for this test is roughly 3 months, which is the time, that takes head hair to grow ca. 1.5 inches, that are collected as a specimen.
+Longer detection times are possible with longer hair samples.